 4 green onions, chopped into 1 in pieces

-In a small bowl, stir together the fish sauce, lime juice, sugar, 2 teaspoons of the chile sauce, tamarind paste and chicken stock.
+- In a small bowl, stir together the fish sauce, lime juice, sugar, 2 teaspoons of the chili sauce, tamarind paste and chicken stock.
 Set aside.

 - Heat a wok or large skillet over high heat and add vegetable oil.
 When the oil is hot, stir in garlic, and cook for about 10 seconds.
 Add chicken; cook, stirring constantly until chicken is browned and cooked through, 5 to 7 minutes.